< Theme 4: Day and Night (iii) >

 This sonnet follows the classical sonnet form of fourteen lines split between an octet and a sestet, with a significant change in subject matter between the two.

 The octet, which concerns itself with a languid description of the coastal landscape, has a calm and measured rhythm until the unexpected interruption of the flow at syllable seven of line three, presumably to take a breath (since we are 'breathless with adoration').
 It slows further with the long vowels of 'broad sun', 'sinking down', 'broods o'er', until almost stopped by the sudden 'listen!'
 There are more long vowels with 'mighty Being' and 'eternal motion', until we arrive at the punctuation of the word 'thunder'.
 We then go to sleep with the endless 'everlastingly'.

-At all events, the sonnet ends with a little paradox, the fact of 'God being with thee when we know it not'.
+The sonnet ends with a little paradox, the fact of 'God being with thee when we know it not'.
 But how can we state this as a fact if we don't know it?
 Absurd.
 Well, perhaps not simply absurd, perhaps a piece of sophistry designed by Wordsworth to obfuscate and to wash his hands of the matter, which he effectively did, failing even to attend Caroline's marriage in Paris in February 1816, despite strenuous efforts by and multiple invitations from the girl and her mother, who continued throughout her life to call herself Annette Wordsworth.
 Even the wonderful, sensitive Dorothy, who had become almost a substitute to the Vallons for William himself, failed to go*.

 Dorothy Wordsworth, Journal, August 1802